 Perhaps your Fibromyalgia is so severe that you are unable to independently complete Activities of Daily Living (ADL) including bathing, feeding, and showering.

-We have witnessed those with Severe Fibromyalgia to receive a Sub-Standard (Table Rating), complete Decline, or the addition of a Flat Extra to the policy premium.
+I have witnessed those with Severe Fibromyalgia receive a Sub-Standard (Table Rating), complete Decline, or the addition of a Flat Extra to the policy premium.

 What’s a Flat Extra?